YSocialTwin/YClient/README.md

 #### Initial Social Graph
 - **Flag:** `-g`, `--graph`
 - **Default:** `None`
-- **Description:** Name of the csv file (edgelist) describing the initial social graph.
+- **Description:** Name of the csv file (edgelist format) describing the initial social graph.
 Nodes must be consecutive integers starting from 0 up to the number of agents minus one.

 For a description of the available recommender systems, please refer to the Y paper and to the official [documentation](https://ysocialtwin.github.io/).